xrarch/books/documents/a4xmanual/chapbooting.typ

     BootstrapCount : ULONG,
 END
 ```
+])

 If a valid OS record is found, the partition is assumed to be bootable.
 In the following sector (sector 2), a 64x64 monochrome bitmap is located.
 This is used as an icon in the boot picker.

 == The Bootstrap Program

 When booting from a partition, the bootstrap sectors are loaded in sequence off the disk into physical memory beginning at address 0x3000.
-The first 32 bits of the bootstrap must read 0x676F646E in order to be considered valid.
-Control is then transferred to address 0x3004, through the Jackal function pointer with the following signature:
+The first 32 bits of the bootstrap must be 0x676F646E in order to be considered valid.
+Control is then transferred to address 0x3004 through the Jackal function pointer with the following signature:

 #box([
 ```